-The personal income tax is paid by individuals as a flat rate of 16% (10% in 2018) levied on the income tax base.
+The personal income tax is paid by individuals as a flat rate of 16% levied on the income tax base.

 The personal income tax is paid by the Romanian residents, but also non-residents who are involved either in a dependent activity in Romania or in an independent activity through a permanent headquarters on the Romanian territory.